Between Escape and Transformation: My Journey with Words

 Stories Left Unfinished:

 My passion for writing later led me to attempt fiction.
 In 2008, I began a novel and reached nearly100 pages before losing momentum and setting it aside.
-I made another attempt in 2019, but life grew hectic once more, and I couldn’t give it the attention it needed.
+I made another attempt with another story in 2019, but life grew hectic once more, and I couldn’t give it the attention it needed.
 Over time, the dream of completing a novel faded into the background, but my love of writing never left.
 Even though those manuscripts were never finished, the act of writing them became an important way for me to process and cope with life’s stressors.
 Today, I find that passion resurfacing through non-fiction.
 Writing my blog now serves as an outlet, a way to make sense of my thoughts when they feel heavy.

 Reconnecting with Creativity: